varya/ds-breakfast-01-2021/index.md

 I have a lot of experience with custom set ups.
 They served the purpose but took much more time to maintain.
 So, I think it is always better to re-use the community work and adopt the common solution.

 Both Styleguidist and Storybook have additional plugins for visual regression tests, sometimes more than one.
-I did not check recently if somthing new appeared but usually there is a variety to choose from.
-In general, it is usually a package to unstall and then run a command.
-That simple.

 Combining this idea with generating documenttaion from custom source, you can take advantage of the plugins even for non-React projects.